arjunmakesthings/itp-blog/content/applications/essay writing.md

 in *graphic devices: narration and navigation*, johanna drucker presents the term 'graphic devices'. she writes — "in my usage, the term graphic includes all aspects of layout and composition by which elements are organized on a surface". then, she further argues that graphic elements do more than simply structure narration, but affect the narrative itself in *substantive ways*.

-using that definition, graphic elements in a bare-minimum-personal-messaging-interface are:
+using that definition, graphic elements in a bare-minimum-personal-messaging-interface can be thought of as:
 - text (content) + its letter-case
 - container-colour
 - font-colour